open-edge-platform/app-orch-deployment/README.md

 deployment of user applications to clusters on Edge Nodes in the Open Edge Platform.
 Together with the [Application Catalog], these applications constitute the **Application Orchestration** architecture layer.

-The applications work with the [Cluster Manager] to provide a powerful and flexible platform for deploying applications to the Edge.
+Application Orchestration Deployment components work with the [Cluster Manager] to provide a powerful and flexible platform for deploying applications to the Edge.

-The applications are all multi-tenant aware, with each instance able to handle multiple multi-tenancy projects concurrently.
+Application Orchestration Deployment components are all multi-tenant aware, with each instance able to handle multiple multi-tenancy projects concurrently.

-The applications depend on the Edge Orchestrator [Foundational Platform] for many support functions such as API Gateway, Authorization, Authentication, etc.
+Application Orchestration Deployment components depend on the Edge Orchestrator [Platform Services] for many support functions such as API Gateway, Authorization, Authentication, etc.

 The overall architecture of the Application Orchestration environment is explained in the